Stephen Gelbart: Biography

-Gelbart was born in Syracuse, New York.
+Gelbart was born in Syracuse, New York, son of the mathematician Abe Gelbart.
 He graduated from Cornell University in 1967, and earned a Ph.D. from Princeton University in 1970, with a dissertation on Fourier analysis supervised by Elias M. Stein.
 He returned to Cornell as an assistant professor in 1971, was promoted to full professor in 1980, moved to the Weizmann Institute in 1984, and was given his named chair in 1998.
 He was president of the Israel Mathematical Union from 1994 to 1996.
 His doctoral students include Erez Lapid.